FranklinChen/type-directed-tdd-rust/README.md

 #### Important code improvement after the talk!

 Thanks to @alexcrichton, I started a new branch [`using-str`](https://github.com/FranklinChen/type-directed-tdd-rust/tree/using-str) that replaces my clumsy overuse of `String` with the type `&'a str` instead.
 The new code is much cleaner and does fewer memory allocations as well.
-You can see the diffs in the commit 6db41f90b522dc3d814dc10fbfa014d1a13e4e05.
+You can see the diffs in [this commit](https://github.com/FranklinChen/type-directed-tdd-rust/commit/6db41f90b522dc3d814dc10fbfa014d1a13e4e05).

 The original code will always be available on branch [`meetup`](https://github.com/FranklinChen/type-directed-tdd-rust/tree/meetup), but I will continue to update the article and slides on the `master` branch.